-When you're in Columbus for your next visit, don't leave those those running shoes behind.
+When you're in Columbus for your next visit, don't leave those running shoes behind.
 The brand-new downtown Scioto Mile project has connected dozens of miles of trails that are accessible from your hotel, wherever you're staying in central Columbus.

 The Scioto Greenway Trail's downtown corridor contains the newest parts of the city's vast trail network.
 This trail extends from the softball fields at Greenlawn Park at the southern end through the important birding areas at Scioto Audubon Park, past the Brewery District and near German Village, into downtown and the Arena District, and all the way north to Grandview Avenue and 5th Avenue for a total of 10.5 miles.